IsaaacLim/profilepage_react_typescript/README.md

 ### To fix

 - css `vh` to `vw`
+- About page
   - arrange About pages together, use Z axis to arrange
   - no text, image highlight
-- modulize padding/margin values
+  - modularize padding/margin values
+- test on other browsers, eg: -webkit-user-select & user-select